 Created symlink /etc/systemd/system/multi-user.target.wants/srv-archive.automount → /etc/systemd/system/srv-archive.automount.

-The automount unit is the object you enable.
-The matching *.mount unit usually remains static and is pulled in automatically on first access.
+The *.automount unit is the object that gets enabled.
+The matching *.mount unit normally stays static and is pulled in on demand.

-7. Confirm that the automount unit is active and waiting for access.
+9. Confirm that the automount unit is armed and waiting for the first access.

-8. Access the mount point to trigger the mount and confirm that the backing content appears.
+10. Access the mount point to trigger the mount.

 $ ls /srv/archive